AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

       - unique to Unified Memory.
 - Unified Memory offers a *single-pointer-to-data* model
   - Unified Memory is conceptually similar to zero-copy memory.
-    - zero-copy memory is allocated in host memory
+    - Zero-copy memory is allocated in host memory
-    - kernel performance generally suffers from high-latency accesses to zero-copy memory over the PCIe bus.
+    - Kernel performance generally suffers from high-latency accesses to zero-copy memory over the PCIe bus.
   - Unified Memory decouples memory and execution spaces
     - so that data can be transparently migrated on demand to the host or device to improve locality and performance.
 - *Managed Memory*